 Arnica is a holistic alternative to OTC medications.
-You can find Arnica at homeopathic stores or Amazon.
+You can find Arnica at homeopathic stores or on Amazon.
 Arnica can be given as needed for pain by dissolving 3 pellets in a small amount of water or breastmilk and given in a syringe.

-To minimize this undesired healing, the newly freed fold in the diamond release areas will need to be kept separated/open using very gentle lifts of the lip/pulling down of the chin and additional finger sweep stretches of the newly created diamond shaped areas as demonstrated by your provider.
+To minimize this undesired healing, the newly freed fold in the diamond release areas will need to be kept separated/open using very gentle lifts of the lip/pulling down of the chin and additional finger sweep stretches of the newly created diamond shaped areas as demonstrated by our dentist.
 These exercises should be done at a minimum every 6 hours over the 2-3 weeks following treatment to prevent re-attachment of the tissue.

 For babies, the exercises can be done even when sleeping.
 The lift of the lip needs to be high enough to see that the fold of the diamond is gently spread.
 The lift of the lip should occlude both nares.
 The lift of the tongue should be with solid counter pressure on the floor of the mouth.
 You can also gently pull the chin down to see the spread of the diamond.
 Do these exercises until the diamond shaped areas are the same in their inside appearance/color as the surrounding tissue.

-Gentle stroking of the hard palate, the roof of the mouth, will encourage the tongue to elevate.
+Gentle stroking of the hard palate (the roof of the mouth) will encourage the tongue to elevate.
 Strokes of the gum lines to the left and right side should cause the tongue to follow in those two directions.
 The tongue will elevate/extend when sucking on a pacifier or finger if you gently pull the pacifier or finger out of their mouth.
 These exercises should be done daily starting 3 days after a procedure (while lifts and sweeps should be done immediately following treatment).